krkruk/arduino-robot-tutorial/docs/chapters/5_servo.md

 don't need to install anything.
 The servo device uses pin #9 as suggested in the pinout table above.
 Moreover, you need to create an object of type `Servo`: `static Servo servo;`.

-The next step is to simply connect the servo object (software) with your *more* tangible servo, the hardware on pin 9: `servo.attach(SERVO_PIN); // SERVO_PIN=9`.
+The next step is to simply connect the servo object (software) with your *more tangible* servo, the hardware on pin 9: `servo.attach(SERVO_PIN); // SERVO_PIN=9`.

 Finally, we want to use the servo, so it's business time.
 The logic shall move servo handle/hook/rudder in increments of 45 degrees.
 To issue a command and set a desired position, you need to run `servo.write(angle);` command.
-Don't forget about a reasonable delay so the servo change can take an effect.
+Don't forget about a reasonable delay so the servo move can take an effect.

-Once you compile the software and deploy it to your microcontroller, you'll how the servo moves.
+Once you compile the software and deploy it to your microcontroller, you'll observe how the servo moves.
 Congratulations!
 It's working!
 It's alive!

 ![Frankenstein - it's alive](https://media1.tenor.com/m/V5FNCh31UH4AAAAC/frankenstein-its-alive.gif)

-The servo moves but the manual mentions 0-180 degree range.
+The servo moves but its manual mentions 0-180 degree range.
 My servo certainly doesn't meet the specification, at least for now.
 You need to calibrate it.
 Luckily, the library allows you to attach a servo and defining a pulse width for PWM signal.
 Remember?
 5%-10% duty cycle.
 Let's involve some trial and error then...